 Founders & Family Owners

-American Heritage National Bank is a historic tradition of family-owned banking over four generations with the heritage of more than just money, our business is to serve you:
+American Heritage National Bank is a historic tradition of family-owned banking over four generations with the heritage of building relationships and serving local communities:

 Henry W. Schroeder began his banking career in 1906, after William E. Lee established the “Lee State Bank” in Long Prairie in 1881 with the bank's President, George R. Christie.
 Under Henry’s leadership, the bank was a foundation of the community through both World War I and World War II.
 During the Great Depression, Henry’s commitment to bank customers went so far as to extend his own personal assets to save homes, family farms, and local businesses until he passed away in 1975.

 Roland A. Schroeder, Henry’s son, joined the bank in 1946 after returning from World War II.
 In the US Army, Roland was awarded the Bronze Star for his Signal Battalion's mission leading up to the D-Day invasion and joined the XV Corps advance through Europe to VE-Day.
 In 1963, the bank switched from a state charter to national charter and was renamed the “First National Bank of Long Prairie”.
 Roland served as the bank’s President and Chairman of the Board until 1986 and passed away in 1991.